 In 2004, Tommy starred in 20th Century Fox's 'Alien vs. Predator' for director Paul W.S.
 Anderson, and followed that up in 2005 with Miramax films 'Sin City' for director Robert Rodriguez.
 And in 2006, Tommy played the pivotal role of the 'Stranger' terrorizing Camilla Belle in Simon West's re-make of 'When a Stranger Calls'.
 Tommy then played the enigmatic hit man 'Lazlo Soot' in Joe Carnahan's 'Smokin' Aces'.

 In 2008, Tommy joined Charlie Hunnam, Ron Perlman and Katey Sagal in FX Network's new drama series, 'Sons of Anarchy'.
 The hour-long show, which focuses on a motorcycle gang working to maintain their independence and way of life in the small town of Charming by any means necessary, would go on to become one of the highest rated shows for the network.
-Currently shooting its Fourth Season, Tommy will return as 'Filip Chibs Telford' later this year.
+Currently shooting its Seventh and Final Season, Tommy will return as 'Filip Chibs Telford' later this year.

 - IMDb Mini Biography By: Untitled Entertainment

 |Jane Ford||(23 December 2007 - 10 June 2010) (divorced)|